Real-Time Dynamics in Two Dimensions with Tensor Network States via Time-Dependent Variational Monte Carlo: Stochastic reconfiguration with PEPS

 \subsection{Gauge-fixing within minSR}

-When the number of samples is less than the column rank of $\O$, i.e. $N_s < N_p - N_{\rm gv} - 2$, the SR equation can be equivalently solved in the reduced minSR form~\cite{minsr}:
+When the number of samples is less than the column rank of $\O$, i.e. $N_s < N_p - N_{\rm gv} - 2$, the TDVP equation can be equivalently solved in the dual minSR form obtained using the push-through identity~\cite{minsr}:

-We observe that the PEPS gauge redundancy does \emph{not} appear at the minSR level, because the parameter index is contracted away, thus gauge-fixing is automatically achieved.
+We point out that minSR automatically achieves gauge removal, as the number of samples now determines the rank of the QGT matrix.
+That is, tVMC provides, via stochasticity, a surprising manner to eliminate gauge redundancies, which is entirely absent in the traditional approach to tensor networks.

 Assuming decorrelation between samples, the matrix $\mathcal O^\dagger$ has a single null vector $[1,1,\dots,1]^T$, which we remove with the same \texttt{QR} projection described above.
 More generally, the null vector of $\O^\dag$ is the weight vector $W$ used in performing the statistical average: $\braket{A} \approx \sum_{s=1}^{N_s} W_s A_\text{loc}(s)/N_s$, which in our case is simply the identity weight.
 A non-trivial weight vector would arise if reweighting is used in the Monte Carlo estimate.
 The removal of this null vector may be also beneficial to NQS-tVMC in the minSR form.

-Finally, we comment on the choice between SR and minSR.
-As the system size increases, $N_p$ eventually overtakes $N_s$ and one should use minSR for efficiency.
-However, it is always advised to study a problem first at small size and ideally benchmark against exact methods, in which case typically $N_s > N_p - N_\text{gv} - 2$ and it is only correct to use SR.